|Nutritional Guidelines (per serving)|

-- Let the broth cool in the pot to warm room temperature.
-Strain and discard the solids (I like to use tongs to remove bigger pieces, then pour the broth through a cheesecloth-lined colander set over a large bowl or second pot).
+Let the broth cool in the pot to warm room temperature.
+Strain and discard the solids (use tongs to remove bigger pieces, then pour the broth through a cheesecloth-lined colander set over a large bowl or second pot).
 Keep chilled and use, or freeze the broth, within a few days.

-- Frozen broth will keep for months.
-I freeze broth in 1- and 4-cup containers to use whenever recipes call for broth or stock.
+Frozen broth will keep for months.
+You can freeze broth in 1- and 4-cup containers to use whenever recipes call for broth or stock.
 Defrost and bring to a boil before using.